stitchdata/docs/_connect-files/api/documentation/api-introduction.md

     content: |
       Using the API, you can:

-      - Create and access Stitch client accounts
+      - Create Stitch client accounts (Partners only)
+      - Access Stitch client accounts
       - Create and update destinations
       - Create and update data sources
       - Select streams and fields from data sources for replication
+      - Start and stop replication jobs

+      Check out the [tutorials and resources]({{ link.connect.guides.category | prepend: site.baseurl }}) to learn more about using Stitch Connect.

-      {% capture source-config %}
+# {% capture source-config %}
-      **OAuth sources**: To fully configure an OAuth data source, you will also need to use the [{{ js.name }}]({{ js.section | prepend: site.baseurl | flatify }}).
+# **OAuth sources**: To fully configure an OAuth data source, you will also need to use the [{{ js.name }}]({{ js.section | prepend: site.baseurl | flatify }}).
 This will send the user to Stitch, where they will be prompted to authorize access to the data source.
-      {% endcapture %}
+# {% endcapture %}
-      {% include note.html type="single-line" content=source-config %}
+# {% include note.html type="single-line" content=source-config %}

-      Check out the [tutorials and resources]({{ link.connect.guides.category | prepend: site.baseurl }}) to learn how to leverage Stitch functionality in your applications.

   - title: "Accessing the API"
     anchor: "access-the-api"
     content: |
-      To use the API, you'll need partner credentials.
-These are necessary for authenticating successfully.
+      To use the API, you'll need to obtain an API access token.
+This is necessary for authenticating successfully.
+Refer to the [Authentication section]({{ site.data.connect.api.authentication }}) for more info.

-      To request access, please complete and submit [this form]({{ site.data.connect.api.interest-form }}){:target="new"}.

   - title: "Terminology"
     anchor: "terminology"